chirs/food/README.md

 * Soup (red lentil, ...)
 * Steak with potatoes, greens
 * Green salad
+* Sausage with potatoes and vegetable

 #### Local / Seasonal

-What foods are grown in New York?
+What foods are grown where you live (New York, Gelderland, Dallas)?
-Where can you get them?
+Where can you get them (supermarket, farmer's market, CSA)?

-What foods grow here, when?
+When can you get them (seasons, times of day)?